web3privacy/docs/docs/projects/web3-privacy-now-news.md

 The news is divided to calendar weeks.
 At the end of each week the news is taken, polished and published in the form of a newsletter.

 ### Weekly checklist
-1. collect all suggestions from the input funnels and create a records from them
+1. Collect all suggestions from the input funnels and create a records from them
-2. check all items, add categories and other mandatory parameters
+2. Check all items, add categories and other mandatory parameters

 ## Trial Period
+Currently we are testing concept, discuss format with privacy enthusiasts, facilitate news categories & analyze incoming updates.

 * Period: Feb 5 - Mar 3, 2024 (4 weeks)